(versão em português aqui)

 38) Private Life (Tamara Jenkins)

-At same time harsh and very close to its characters with a very good eye for relationship of power and responsibility.
+At same time harsh and very close to its characters with a very good eye for relationships of power and responsability.

 37) Streetscapes [Dialogue] (Heinz Emigholz)